anadebarros/datacamp_projects/README.md

 Each row in this dataset represents various measures of the soil in a particular field.
 Based on these measurements, the crop specified in the "crop" column is the optimal choice for that field.

 In this project, you will build multi-class classification models to predict the type of "crop" and identify the single most importance feature for predictive performance.

+<strong><ins>Project #9 Clustering Antarctic penguin species</ins></strong>

+You have been asked to support a team of researchers who have been collecting data about penguins in Antartica!
+The data is available in csv-Format as penguins.csv

+Origin of this data : Data were collected and made available by Dr. Kristen Gorman and the Palmer Station, Antarctica LTER, a member of the Long Term Ecological Research Network.